Contents:

 When assessing your application we consider:

-- degree to which the proposal closely addresses the challenge being addressed
+- how closely your proposal addresses the challenge

-- degree to which the proposal addresses the BFI National Lottery Creative Challenge Fund aims
+- how closely your proposal addresses the BFI National Lottery Creative Challenge Fund aims

-- your track record in delivering relevant professional/creative development initiatives
+- your track record in delivering relevant professional or creative development initiatives

 - originality and dynamism of approach to programme design